AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 In AnyChart, you always work with a series, no matter what chart type you create.
 It is the series type that determines what (and how) is drawn on a chart.
 Please note that it can be changed on-the-fly: [Series Type](Series_Type).

 Some series types can be shown on a chart simultaneously, and some cannot.
-There are chart types that can be only single-series and chart types that can be multi-series.
+There are chart types that can be only single-series and chart types that can be multiple-series.
 Some series can have both horizontal and vertical orientation.
 Some  can be drawn in 3D.

 However, despite all the differences, many settings are configured in the same way for all series types, and this article is a brief overview of such settings.
 There are also links to articles where each of the features is explained in more detail.